Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-05-26-marchant-calculator.md

 ## Division Video

-A video showing multiple angles of the machine performing division with the outer panels removed can be found [here on my YouTube channel](https://youtu.be/oJXJmg73SL4).
+A video showing multiple angles of the machine performing division with the outer panels removed can be found on my YouTube channel.

+<div>{%- include extensions/youtube.html id='oJXJmg73SL4' -%}</div>

 ## Division Slow Motion Video

-Also, a slow motion video showing multiple angles of the machine performing division with the outer panels removed can be found [on my YouTube channel as well](https://www.youtube.com/watch?v=PnmSc-vCM5Q).
+Also, a slow motion video showing multiple angles of the machine performing division with the outer panels removed can be found on my YouTube channel as well.

+<div>{%- include extensions/youtube.html id='PnmSc-vCM5Q' -%}</div>

 ## More Pictures